-We’re proud of our past at Bakers - and rightly so!
+We’re proud of our history at Bakers of Danbury - and rightly so!

 William Baker opened business on 11th June 1878 with £50 and a loaned horse and cart, as a “Millwright, wheelwright, carpenter etc”.
 Operations were run from Eves Corner, Danbury, which remains the Head Office to this day.
 William Baker was born into a farming family in 1846 and after leaving school, became an apprentice to a millwright, eventually working for Fell Christy Millwrights of Chelmsford.